hteumeuleu/hteumeuleu.com/_drafts/outlook-rendering-engine.md

 In 2007, Apple introduced the first iPhone.
 The same year, Microsoft introduced Outlook 2007 on Windows and its brand new HTML and CSS rendering engine: **Word**.
 It makes a lot of sense from an authoring point of view.
 But let’s just say to keep things polite that Word is not very good at rendering HTML and CSS.
 And while Outlook on macOS, iOS or Android all use WebKit or Blink as a rendering engine, even the latest release on Windows (Outlook 2019) still uses Word.
 In 2007, the iPhone paved the way for a mobile future while Outlook doomed HTML emails to use deprecated code and weird quirks forever.

-There are three things that will help us tame the beasts that are the Windows versions of Outlook (or *The Outlooks*, as I like to call them): Tables, tables, and more tables.
-But also conditional comments, `mso` properties, and VML.
+There are four things that will help us tame the beasts that are the Windows versions of Outlook (or *The Outlooks*, as I like to call them): **tables**, tables, tables and more tables.
+But also: **conditional comments**, **`mso` properties**, and **VML**.

 Let’s see each of those in more details.

-# Tables
+## Tables

 The only official existing documentation about Word’s rendering is a 2006’s post from Microsoft explaining [HTML and CSS Rendering Capabilities in Outlook 2007](https://docs.microsoft.com/en-us/previous-versions/office/developer/office-2007/aa338201(v=office.12)?redirectedfrom=MSDN).
-But it’s still enough to apprehend how Word’s engine works and why we’re going to need tables.
+But it’s still enough to comprehend how Word’s engine works and why we’re going to need tables.

 Microsoft splits CSS properties into three categories: